GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+7.48.04

+Updated `gam [<UserTypeEntity>] create|update shareddrive` to handle API changes and the following error:
+`ERROR: 403: insufficientFilePermissions - The user does not have sufficient permissions for this file.`

 7.48.02

 Fixed bug in `gam create|update policy` that caused the following error: